 Facial Brush for Glowing Complexion

-If I have a “beauty secret,” this probably it…While most beauty mavens talk endlessly about being super gentle with your skin.
-My approach is dimetrically different.
-You need to train your skin to endure, to withstand aging.
+Most beauty experts talk about being super gentle with your skin.
+My method is different, but it works.
+I say: you need to train your skin to endure, to withstand aging.

-Experiments with human cell cultures show normal cells stop dividing when they touch their neighbors.
-Consequently, to speed up the process of the reproduction of new cells, dead cells must be removed.
-That is why daily exfoliation can make a world of difference.
+Experiments show normal cells stop dividing when they touch their neighbors.
+To speed up the reproduction of new cells, dead cells must be removed.
+That’s why daily exfoliation makes a world of difference.
 Facial dry brushing is the best way to give your skin a youthful glow.

 Occasionally you need to clean your facial brush.
 The best way is to rub some cornmeal into the brush for a few seconds, let it sit and then scrub it out with your fingers or by vigorously brushing a clean rag.
 The cornmeal will absorb dust and oil from the brush and whisk it away to keep your brush it tip top shape.
 Do not use water and soap as this will shorten the lifespan of the brush.